Research To Practice

 The Wilson Center funds four Faculty Fellows each year.
 Fellows work on specific projects- generally case studies and academic research- that support the Center's mission and goals.
 Each recipient is awarded $5,000 and is supported by student research assistants.
-Since 2009, this program has produced 22 publications and manuscripts.
+Since 2009, this program has funded 32 Faculty Fellowships.
 Our Faculty Steering Committee sets funding priorities and selects candidates through a blind review process.

 Brown Bag Lunch Research Seminars

 The Wilson Center hosts a series of brown bag lunch seminars which showcase our past faculty fellow funded research projects.
 For accessibilty, our seminars are held during common hour and are webcast to the Pace online community.